MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 </EntityType>
 ```

-There is no `Base` entity type existed.
+There is no `Base` entity type existing.

 #### Abstract type convention